-Cottagecore is a fashion and lifestyle trend that’s made an impressive splash on social media over the past year.
+Cottagecore is a fashion and lifestyle trend that’s made an impressive splash on social media platforms over the past year.
 Its defining ethos is its attempt to recreate an idealized quiet life in the countryside — flowy dresses, Emily Dickinson poems, baking cookies out of dandelion petals, and so on.
 Cottagecore celebrates the beauty of a slow-paced, blissful life of one’s own making.

 Cottagecore’s ideals are essentially a 21st century version of the philosophy of Henry David Thoreau: “I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived”.
 It’s a declaration of self-sufficiency that prioritizes rejuvenative isolation and the healing power of nature, far from the anxieties of industrialization, mechanization, commodification, and all the other -ations of the modern world.
 But we need to keep in mind that cottagecore is still a product of the internet, and nothing on the internet is ever as simple as we want it to be.
 Here’s a beginner’s guide to the ins and outs of cottagecore, and how to have fun in these spaces without losing track of the real world.